Demolish Markets: Master Behavioural Biases in Investing for Dominance

 One of the most pervasive investment biases is loss aversion, formally described by Kahneman and Tversky in their prospect theory.
 Investors feel the pain of losses more acutely than the pleasure of equivalent gains, leading to suboptimal decision-making.
 This asymmetry in emotional response often results in holding onto losing positions far too long while selling winners prematurely.

-Consider the case of the dot-com bubble burst in 2000.
-Countless investors, enthralled by the siren song of ever-rising tech stocks, found themselves unable to cut their losses as the market collapsed.
+Consider the dot-com bubble’s burst in 2000.
+Countless investors, enthralled by the siren song of ever-rising tech stocks, were unable to cut their losses as the market collapsed.
 Their reluctance to realize losses led to catastrophic portfolio decimation.
 Yet, those who understood and overcame this bias could exit their positions early or profit from the downturn through short-selling strategies.

 The Mirage of Pattern Recognition